SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 Git patterns to compare:

-- Git Flows using Azure DevOps, and
+- GitFlow Workflows using Azure DevOps, and
 - GitHub Flows on GitHub

 > **Tips:**